Skip to main content

 Where to apply: Call the AAA in your county and ask for senior transportation intake.
 If you also need medical rides through Medicaid, ask the Medicaid plan or case worker separately.

-Reality check: A ride program is not the same as emergency transport.
+Reality check: A ride program is not emergency transport.
 For chest pain, stroke signs, serious falls, or breathing problems, call 911.
+For a wider list of ride ideas, see our senior transportation help guide.

 Caregiver support

 What it helps with: Caregiver programs may help family members with respite, caregiver training, support groups, counseling referrals, and help finding local services.
-This can matter when an older adult wants to stay at home.
+This matters when an older adult wants to stay at home.

 Medicare counseling and health benefits

-What it helps with: Utah SHIP gives free Medicare counseling.
-It can help with Medicare Advantage, Part D drug plans, Medicare Supplement questions, Medicare bills, and Medicare Savings Programs.
+What it helps with: Utah State Health Insurance Assistance Program, called SHIP, gives free Medicare counseling.
+It can help with Medicare Advantage, Part D drug plans, Medicare Supplement questions, Medicare bills, fraud concerns, and Medicare Savings Programs.

 Who may qualify: Medicare counseling is for people with Medicare, people soon turning 65, adults with disabilities on Medicare, and caregivers helping someone with Medicare.

 Where to apply: Call Utah SHIP at 1-800-541-7735, use the Utah SHIP page, or ask your AAA for a local SHIP counselor.
-You can also compare basics at the Medicare site before your call.
+You can also review plan basics at Medicare.gov before your appointment.

 Reality check: SHIP counselors do not sell plans.
-Bring your Medicare card, drug list, pharmacy name, doctor list, and any plan letters before your appointment.
+Bring your Medicare card, drug list, pharmacy name, doctor list, and plan letters.
 For help with premiums, our Utah Medicare Savings guide can help you prepare.

 Home care and Medicaid waiver questions